NVIDIA/DALI/docs/FAQ.rst

 Q: Can DALI volumetric data processing work with ultrasound scans?
 ##################################################################
-A: DALI doesn't support any domain-specific data formats like NIfTI, but in most cases, the data is first processed offline and converted to a more data-processing-friendly format like NumPy arrays (including initial normalization and conversion).
+A: DALI doesn't support any domain-specific data formats like `NIfTI <https://nifti.nimh.nih.gov/>`_, but in most cases, the data is first processed offline and converted to a more data-processing-friendly format like NumPy arrays (including initial normalization and conversion).
 If the data is available in DALI-supported format there is no reason why it cannot be processed no matter if it is an ultrasound or CT scan.

 Please be advised, that DALI does not support 3D reconstruction, either from sequences of 2D ultrasound scans or CT sinograms.

 Q: How to debug a DALI pipeline?
 ################################
-A: Just recently DALI added `an eager debug mode <../examples/general/debug_mode.html>`_ so the output of each operator can be instantly evaluated and Python code can be added inside the pipeline for the prototyping purpose.
+A: Just recently DALI added `an eager debug mode <examples/general/debug_mode.html>`_ so the output of each operator can be instantly evaluated and Python code can be added inside the pipeline for the prototyping purpose.

 Q: Can I access the contents of intermediate data nodes in the pipeline?
 ########################################################################
-A: In the pipeline mode it is not possible, however, thanks to the recently introduced `debug mode <../examples/general/debug_mode.html>`_` it can be done.
+A: In the pipeline mode it is not possible, however, thanks to the recently introduced `debug mode <examples/general/debug_mode.html>`_` it can be done.
 For performance reasons, this feature is intended only for debugging and prototyping.

 Q: When will DALI support the XYZ operator?
 ###########################################
 A: We cannot commit to any timeline to add any particular operator.
 Still, we are open to external contributions.
-On top of that, every user can extend DALI on his own without modifying its code base, please check `this page <../examples/custom_operations/index.html>`_ for more details.
+On top of that, every user can extend DALI on his own without modifying its code base, please check `this page <examples/custom_operations/index.html>`_ for more details.

 Q: How should I know if I should use a CPU or GPU operator variant?
 ###################################################################